The Pros and Cons of Exercising With a Workout Buddy

 If you’re well-trained and exercise a lot, you may not want to train with someone just starting.
 They could take time away from your workout because they need a ton of help.
 They could also push you to leave early since they’re going to be more winded, faster.

-This is why if you are going to work out with someone who’s just getting started, hire a personal trainer together.
+This is why, if you are going to work out with someone who’s just getting started, hire a personal trainer together.
 They’ll be able to give them the attention they need while also pushing you past your own limits.

 2. Varying Schedules

-If you have a friend that wants to work out with you, but your times don’t align, it’s rough.
+If you have a friend who wants to work out with you, but your times don’t align, it’s rough.
 To get in shape and stay in shape, you need someone to fit into your schedule and keep it consistent.
 Be sure to talk about training times and dates before starting your regimen together.

 If you can’t figure out a good time to meet, it’s best not to get started.
 This doesn’t mean you can’t have a workout buddy; it just means that person isn’t it.